-Protect Earth with Art
+Protect Earth with our Art Book

-Poetry set to paintings by the Turner of the 21st Century
+"Noble Pursuits of Light" book is paintings set to poetry, by the Turner of the 21st Century.

-In Noble Pursuits of Light, Noble aptly defends his claim to being a “Painter of Light,” as he brings his signature luminosity to each canvas material.
-Forrester Scott’s poetry alongside each scene, offers literary reflections of human depth, wit, and influence of nature’s power.
-Noble and Forrester Scott created this book to offer inspiration and support to artists who may be excluded from the art world due to their health, disability, or social circumstances.
-Together, they also share an ever-important message that we are each responsible for protecting nature and her inhabitants, including the bees as pollinators of the food supply chain.
+Thank you to everyone who is here to celebrate fine artist, Mr. Mark Noble (Somerset, UK), as he unveils his first retrospective art book collaboration entitled, Noble Pursuits of Light.
+His collaborator is poetess, Miss Alisha “Bee” Forrester Scott (Arizona, USA), who also thanks and welcomes you.
+This is an exciting moment for every art lover.
+Something "new" has happened, between two artists from different countries, who used to be strangers.In Noble Pursuits of Light, Mark Noble aptly defends his claim to being a “Painter of Light,” as he brings his signature luminosity to each canvas material.
+Alisha’s poetry alongside each scene, offers literary reflections of human depth, wit, and influence of nature’s power.
+Together, Mark and Alisha created this book to offer inspiration and support to artists who may be excluded from the art world due to their health, disability, or social circumstances.
+They wish to share an ever-important message that: "We are each responsible for protecting nature and her inhabitants.
+Including, the bees as pollinators of the food supply chain."

 Noble has been described as the 'Turner of the 21st Century’; taking inspiration from his most favorite painter, J.W.
 Turner (1775-1851).
 Turner lived during the period when Romanticism heavily influenced artworks and music.
 While Noble admits that he “always knew” his talent for painting was inside him, Noble’s path to professional art is very different from other artists.